 Whether it is from the mouths of politicians, or the words of salespeople, Bad Ancient examines claims that are made about the ancient world and determines whether these are true, false, or somewhere in between.
 It is not a simple matter of fact or fiction, some claims cannot be proved or disproved and must be rated as “Unproven” – it is, after all, impossible to prove a negative!
 It is a fundemental belief here that extraordinary claims require extraordinary evidence.
 So, if you come across any claims that you’d like us to fact-check, feel free to get in touch.

 The name of the website is derived from the hasthag #badancient that was introduced by Dr Owen Rees on Twitter to mark posts, articles, and images that perpetuate falsehoods about the ancient world.
-The site itself is run by Owen and members of the team behind Ancient World Magazine.
-Please consider supporting Ancient World Magazine on Patreon.
+The site itself is run by Owen with assistance from Josho Brouwers (who also built the website).